r-arvind/r-arvind.github.io/_posts/2020-11-15-tracking-without-bells-and-whistles.md

 tags: [object detector,faster rcnn,object tracking]
 image: assets/images/object-tracker.jpg
 bannerimage: assets/images/object-tracker.jpg
-description: "An object tracker without bells and whistles"
+description: "A new paradigm of object tracker without bells and whistles that is capable of tracking objects using just an object detector"
 featured: false
 hidden: false
 ---